Applied AI Engineer

 > Human review as a system component, not a fallback

-> AI explains decisions instead of making them when stakes are high
+> Evidence-first outputs when stakes are high

-> Auditability and traceability over model cleverness
+> Auditability and traceability over “clever prompts”

 // Leadership